 Are There any Disadvantages?

-Depending on the size and style of the pivot door, it can be a more expensive option than a traditional hinged door.
-However, many would argue that the advantages listed above easily compensate for this potentially higher initial cost.
+The size and style of the pivot door determine whether it proves to be a more expensive option than a traditional hinged door.
+Nonetheless, many argue that the advantages listed above easily compensate for this potentially higher initial cost.

 Conclusion: Why Choose a Pivot Door Over a Hinged Door?